 Our system is based on a prototype with proven performance characteristics.
 For heating, it shows a COP (coefficient of performance) of 1.45 at 43 degrees and 1.3 at -13 degrees Fahrenheit.
-That's the amount of energy you get out of the system over by the amount you put in.
-The way our system is able to get that extra heat by burning natural gas, not only to produce heat, but also using that heat to do work.
-Compare that to the highest-rated traditional heating systems, gas furnaces, with a COP of around .96 to .98.
+That's the amount of energy you get out of the system over the amount you put in.
+The way our system is able to get that extra heat is by burning natural gas, not only to produce heat, but also using that heat to do work.
+Compare that to the highest-rated traditional heating systems -- gas furnaces -- with a COP of around .96 to .98.

 New Construction and Retrofit

 The ThermoLift heat pump is going to be both for new construction and retrofit.
 In new construction, the cost savings are upfront.
 Instead of buying 3 separate systems for heating, water heating, and air conditioning (with a combined price tag of $8,500 to $13,500), you just buy our one product at an estimated equipment cost of $5500 to 6500.
 The operating payback period would depend on what type of fuel you're switching from and how much you use it, but we estimate that to be 2-4 years.